dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_map_range.rst

 Inputs
 ======

+Geometry
+   Standard geometry input
 Attribute
    The input attribute whose value is to be remapped.
 Result
-   Name of the attribute where the computed result it stored.
+   Name of the attribute where the computed result is stored.
-   If an attribute with this name does not exist yet, a new attribute with the same data type of the *Attribute* is used.
+   If an attribute with this name does not exist yet, a new attribute with the same data type as the *Attribute* is used.
    If it does exist, the values of the existing attribute are overridden.
 From Min
    The lower bound of the range to remap from.